tdyer/ga-ruby-basics/basic_ruby.md

 ### attributes == data.

-#  Simple Ruby Classes.
+#  Simple Ruby *Core* Classes.
 Numbers, Strings, Arrays, Ranges, Symbols, Hashes, Regular Expressions.

-Only have behavior, set of methods.
+These only have behavior, implemented in a  set of methods.
 Some of these methods may be called operators as well.

 ## Numbers